-Uniformity is the thing gives organized spaces their appeal.
+Uniformity is the thing that gives organized spaces their appeal.
 The human eye loves symmetry and orderliness.
-That is one benefit of using one style of hangers for all of your clothing.
+That is one benefit of using one style of hanger for all of your clothing.
 Uniform slim profile hangers provide great use of space.

 💡GREAT IDEA: In order to get more efficient use out of your closet, set a goal to keep it filled to 75% capacity.
 This will allow hangers to slide easily.

 Never would I have imagined that 20 pairs of shoes would have fit so neatly in such a narrow space.
 The shoe cabinet below is only a foot wide.
 I now include using the side walls - no matter how small they may appear to be - as a requirement for maximizing closet space.

 - Install a towel bar for storing and displaying scarves

 - Create a magnetic makeup storage wall

 Attractiveness sometimes acts as an incentive to keep an area tidy.
 Make your morning routine more enjoyable by styling up your storage pieces.
 Add labels and artwork for a special touch.
 Then arrange your garments in order of color.

 It was a bit tough to get a forward angle of the side wall, but the pink hanger shown below is where I hang the outfit I'm going to wear on the following day.
 This cuts my dressing time in half!

 Each time I take a "trip" to my closet it's like visiting a tiny boutique.
 One day I might decide to change the pink to something less whimsical.
 But for now, I'm throughly enjoying this space.

 Please tell me in the comments below, did you find these closet organization tips helpful?